zcabeto/StretchProj/README.md

 This website acts as a platform to understand different techniques used to attack websites and how we can guard against them.
 One can try to break the website and alter method of attack based on the defenses put in place (as chosen by buttons at the top of the page).
 The user can read on the side bar about potential attacks for them to try out, demonstrating further why these protections are necessary.

 Defenses Include
-- Data Hashing
+- A02: Data Hashing
-- Input Sanitisation
+- A03: Input Sanitisation
-- Input Encoding
+- A03: Input Encoding

 Attacks Include
-- SQL Injection
+- A03: SQL Injection
-- XSS
+- A03: XSS

 ### TODO Planning
-- 12-19/08: presentation for the project, updated with further progress.
+- 19-23/08: finish and clean up details of initial functionality with
-- 19-29/08: add more attack & defense techniques
+- 24-26/08: OWASP A01 Access Control & CORS
-- PRESENTATION QA 30/08
+- 27-30/08:
-- PRESENTATION CL 04/09
+- PRESENTATIONS 04-06/09

 ### SETUP AND RUN INSTRUCTIONS
 If one wishes to run this locally to their own device, from the root folder (where this README.md lies) run with the following commands.
 View from http://localhost:3000.